AI in Practice · Lisa M. Walker

 Still mine

 Not best practices from a LinkedIn post.
-Just things that turned out to be true after using these tools on real work, including a few things I had to learn twice.
+Things that turned out to be true after using these tools on real work — including a few I had to learn twice.

 AI agrees too readily

-If you hand it a mediocre draft and ask if it is good, it will find reasons it is good.
+Hand it a mediocre draft and ask if it is good — it will find reasons it is good.
 Every time.
 You have to ask it to find what is wrong, push back on the brief, or generate a competing version.
-It is a thinking partner, not a critic.
 It will not tell you the emperor has no clothes.
 That is still your job.

 It is best mid-project, not at the start